 Lucy’s grandfather was Page of Honour to King George V and the portrait above the fireplace in the drawing room is of him (her granddad) at the Coronation.
 “All those robes and garments were in our dressing-up box when we were little,” says Lucy, laughing.

 We wander round Farr House together, a place so large that our dog needs no further exercise.
-There are 18th century Mackenzie portraits in the dining room, Lucy’s old Edwardian school desk upstairs, a Victorian washstand with a marble top and bowl sink, and an antique portrait of a railway engineer.
+There are 18th century Mackenzie portraits in the dining room, Lucy’s old Edwardian school desk upstairs, a Victorian washstand with a marble top and bowl sink, and an antique portrait of a railway engineer, William Mackenzie, who lived in the mid-1800s.
 In an upstairs corridor, every clan of Scotland is represented in Victorian prints.
 (Tip: bag the ground floor powder-blue room with its chandelier and en-suite with a claw-foot bath).

 There’s also some contemporary dash in the décor with glass-bowl bathroom basins, funky tiles and squishy sofas and armchairs, plus seating for 18 on tartan dining chairs so welcoming you won’t want to get up.